SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-pro-and-m1-max-build-and-test-benchmarks.md

 All of that said, it’s worth remembering one thing, especially if you’re on a tighter budget.
 The M1 Max MacBook Pro with 64Gb is 100% faster than the fastest Intel machine we tested (30.9 seconds vs 60 seconds), where the M1 MacBook Air is 30% faster than it.
 However, the M1 Max MacBook Pros tested here all sell for around ~$4,000, and the M1 MacBook Air tested here was ~$1,600.
 Performance does not scale linearly with price.

 There was a time where if you recommended a low-end MacBook to a developer who was just getting started, you’d know that it would be adequate but never great.
 That’s no longer true, and even the lowest-end M1 machine will have comparable performance to the highest-end laptops.

+## What should you buy?

+If you have a budget of less than $2,500, buy an M1 MacBook Air (not the 13" Pro.
+The MacBook Air is the bargain here!).
+If you have more than $2,500, then buy the 10-core M1 Pro.

 ## Thanks